sivakumar-g-liaison/alloy-conveyor-server/README.md

  * Make sure to update math.properties to reflect any high-level namespace change, ie com.netflix.karyon.server.base.packages=com.liaison to com.netflix.karyon.server.base.packages=com.acme

-<h5>Building LESS</h5>
+##### Building LESS
 In addition to the prerequisites outlined above, you'll need npm, less, and uglify-js to build Twtter Bootstrap.

-<h3>Keeping up with changes</h3>
+### Keeping up with changes

 This project is going to be in flux for the foreseeable future (see roadmap).

 Adding the service-nucleus as a remote tracking branch is a low cost and easy way to stay current.
 It's recommended to do something like:

 <pre>
-git remote add --track master service-nucleus git@github.com:robertjchristian/service-nucleus.git git fetch service-nucleus git merge service-nucleus/master
+git remote add --track master service-nucleus git@gitlab.com:g2/liaison-service-nucleus.git git fetch liaison-service-nucleus git merge liaison-service-nucleus/master
 </pre>

 <i>Note that similarly, when developing on this project, a remote tracking branch should be setup against NetFlix/karyon.</i>